Ball Club Lake Fishing Report

 Over the years, Gus' Place Resort on Ball Club Lake has developed a solid reputation as the place to go for consistent lunker walleye and northern pike, jumbo perch, 2lb crappies, and plentiful bluegills and sunfish.
 We cater to our fishing guests, ensuring that you have everything you need to go out and catch the big ones.

 Our protected harbor keeps your boat and equipment safe no matter what the weather is on the lake.
 Each dock slip has its own electricity and each cabin is provided a locker at the boat house.
 We offer boat and motor rental, trolling motor rental, and fish locator rental.
-We have gas, oil, and seasonal baits at the boat house for your convenience.
+We have gas and oil at the boat house for your convenience.
 There is plenty of free freezer space and we can arrange both half day and full day guided fishing trips.